 VPN concentrator – let’s concentrate on conclusions!

 It is safe to say that VPNs come in lots of forms.
-Depending on the VPN provider you choose, you can use advanced VPN features like the VPN Killswitch, split tunneling, Smart DNS, state-of-the-art VPN protocols like Wireguard or OpenVPN, ultra-fast connections, and ready-to-use VPN servers designed for gaming, torrenting, streaming or double protection.
+Depending on the VPN provider you choose, you can use advanced VPN features like the VPN Killswitch, split tunneling, Smart DNS, state-of-the-art VPN protocols like Wireguard or OpenVPN, ultra-fast connections, and ready-to-use VPN servers designed for gaming, torrenting, streaming, online freedom or double protection.
 We can enjoy all these perks bundled with other benefits, with just a click, anytime we want to secure our internet access and sensitive information.

 The sensitive information comes into question when we speak about the online tasks we perform at work as well.
 Our employer should pay as much attention to these details as we are paying as individuals.
 Can you imagine what an effort would be for a multinational corporation to buy and provide NordVPN or ExpressVPN client software for each employee?
 To overcome this difficulty, organizations have a great option at their fingertips – the VPN concentrator.